 For science educators the BC Science Teacher's Association has loads of curriculum resources including ones developed to meet the new BC Provincial curriculum on science and environment.
 In the US there is the BSCS (Biological Sciences Curriculum Study), a non-profit curriculum study committed to transforming science teaching and learning.
 BC has its very own ENVIRONMENTAL EDUCATORS’ PROVINCIAL SPECIALIST ASSOCIATION focused on promoting greater awareness, understanding and appreciation of the environment and nurture skills in teachers to use Place-Based Education.
 Other international resources include Green Teacher, a non-profit organization dedicated to helping educators, both inside and outside of schools, promote environmental awareness among young people aged 6-19.

 Looking for financial assistance to help you make Species At Risk in the Classroom a reality for your school or organization?
-Check out the "Go Grant" available from the Habitat Conservation Trust Foundation or the World Wildlife Foundation's Go Wild Grant program.
-The Canadian Wildlife Federation also has a "Wild Grant" program and TD Friends of the Environment Foundation has a fund to help get your habitat restoration project off the ground!
+Check out the "Go Grant" available from the Habitat Conservation Trust Foundation.
+As well, the TD Friends of the Environment Foundation has a fund to help get your habitat restoration project off the ground!

 All SARitc content and images copyright the South Coast Conservation Program 2021 and may not be used without express consent of the SCCP.

 Funding for the SCCP's multi-year project "Species at Risk in the Classroom, from Concept to Action" was graciously provided through the Vancouver Foundation and the Tula Foundation.
 Original funding (2012) for the modules and storybooks provided by the Federal Habitat Stewardship Program for Species at Risk.